Hear how our TeamUp Coaching Program can help your organisation improve productivity, reduce people turnover and increase employee wellbeing.

 The TeamUp Triad Coaching Program helps organisations increase employee engagement, improve productivity, and enhance an overall sense of trust and well-being.
 It is based on 35 years of coaching senior executives from around the world.

 Work in non-profits is often values-driven.
 However, tight budgets, dispersed teams and the sheer urgency of the task frequently lead to levels of stress which compromise performance and well-being.
 Recent research on the effects of stress in NGOs reveals disturbing rates of anxiety, depression, PTSD, overwork and burnout.
-For example:

 At TeamUp, our founders and staff have a background and history in non-profit and social work, so we understand the challenges of individuals and teams working in the non-profit sector.